AhzamAkhtar/buzz/README.md

 Buzz is one of the web3 social dApp created on top of the Solana blockchain network where anyone can share their ideas and media and make new friends without worrying about being observed by a centralized entity , Products like this support free speech and provide personal data security while giving users more ownership and control over their data.

+# Problem it Solves

+Data Privacy: Centralized social media platforms often collect and monetize user data without explicit consent, leading to privacy concerns.
+A decentralized app could give users more control over their personal data.

+Trust and Security: Centralized platforms are vulnerable to security breaches, hacking, and data leaks due to their centralized infrastructure.
+Decentralized apps leverage distributed networks, cryptographic protocols, and consensus mechanisms, which can enhance security and reduce the risk of single points of failure.

+Community Governance: Centralized platforms often lack transparent decision-making processes and community input.
+A decentralized app could incorporate governance mechanisms that allow users to actively participate in decision-making

+Data Ownership and Monetization: Centralized platforms typically own and monetize user-generated content, while users receive little or no compensation.
+With a decentralized app, users may have more ownership and control over their content

 # Tech Stack  Used in This Project

 1 - Next Js